eu-cdse/copernicus-browser/README.md

 - Run `npm run build`
 - Use the generated `build` directory - for instance, you can run a simple python server `python -m http.server 3000` or deploy it to your preferred server

+### Analytics (Fathom event tracking)

+The app loads [Fathom Analytics](https://usefathom.com/) as a deferred third-party script (see `index.html`), so `window.fathom` is undefined until it loads and permanently undefined when blocked by an ad blocker.
+Custom events are tracked through the guarded `handleFathomTrackEvent(event, value?)` helper in `src/utils/fathom.ts`, which optional-chains the call and swallows any error, so a blocked or failing Fathom never breaks the user action it's attached to.
+Event names are centralised in `FATHOM_TRACK_EVENT_LIST` in `src/const.ts`; when a value is passed it is appended as `"${event}: ${value}"`, matching Fathom's wildcard event grouping (e.g. `External service added: *`).

+Currently tracked events cover the external WMS/WMTS layers feature: opening the panel, adding a service (success/failure with a reason code), selecting an external layer, and adding an external layer to Pins or Compare.

 ### Environment variables in the .env file

 The app relies on some values being provided as environment variables.
 The details are described in the collapsible section below.